-Poes this financial product have a sustainable investment objective?
-Yes • No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promotes environmental/social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments good governance practices.
+Does this financial product have a sustainable investment objective?
+Yes × N lo investments with an environmentally under the EU Taxo in economic activity qualify as environmentally under the Taxonomy ties that qualify y sustainable nomy ties that do not mentally o ii h characte ts object nave a n cites environmental/social (E/S) eristics and while it does not have a cive a sustainable investment, it will minimum proportion of 10% of able investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sinvestments with a social of otes E/S characteristics, but will see any sustainable investments practices.

-Sustainable

-investment means an

-investment in an

-economic activity that

-contributes to an

-environmental or

-social objective,

-provided that the

-investment does not

-significantly harm any

-environmental or

-social objective and

-that the investee

-companies follow
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance